Deep Neural Networks as the Semi-classical Limit of Topological Quantum Neural Networks: The problem of generalisation: Introduction

-\begin{quote} When we design a skyscraper, we expect it will perform to specification: that the tower will support so much weight and be able to withstand an earthquake of a certain strength.
+The problem of generalisation for deep neural networks (DNNs), i.e. neural networks with several hidden layers, is the problem of understanding how DNNs can successfully generalise.
+Test errors that are very close to their training errors can be achieved, even when they have sufficiently many model parameters to demonstrably ``memorise'' the training data \cite{zhang2017,belkin2018understand,poggio2017theory}.
+In other words, the problem of generalisation is the problem of understanding why (at least some) overparametrised DNNs do not fail to generalise when they display an overfitting regime.
+Generalisation failure would be expected from the standard bias-variance trade-off; however, many DNNs evince a ``double-descent'' behavior, in which the generalisation performance increases, instead of decreasing, as the number of model parameters grows \cite{belkin2019reconciling}.
+As shown by Zhang et al. \cite{zhang2017}, the methods of conventional generalisation theory, i.e. statistical learning theory, demonstrably fail to explain this behavior.
+The problem of generalisation has generated a rich literature \cite{34, 19, 20, 21, 22, 23, 24, 30, 25, 29, 8, 32, 33}, but remains unsolved.
+As Kevin Hartnett \cite{hartnett_quanta} has written in Quanta Magazine: \begin{quote} When we design a skyscraper, we expect it will perform to specification: that the tower will support so much weight and be able to withstand an earthquake of a certain strength.
 But with one of the most important technologies of the modern world, we are effectively building blind.
-We play with different designs, tinker with different setups, but until we take it out for a test run, we do not really know what it can do or where it will fail. \end{quote} We do not really know, in fact, after one or even several test runs: it always remains the case that the ``next'' generalization problem will reveal failure.
-A principled approach for studying generalisation in DNNs is to prove a generalisation bound which is typically an upper bound on the test error based on some features of the training set.
-Unfortunately, finding tight bounds has proven to be a difficult challenge so far.\\
+We play with different designs, tinker with different setups, but until we take it out for a test run, we do not really know what it can do or where it will fail. \end{quote} ~\\